-78. The timing of all reviews, test dates, and disbursements is summarized in a staff report table at the time of approval of an ECF arrangement and updated as needed at the time of reviews.
-Moreover, the Arrangement text attached to the staff report for the initial ECF request specifies the test dates, reviews, availability dates, and disbursements for the first year of the arrangement.
-The quantitative indicator table ("PC table") attached to the LOI/MEFP should clearly identify PCs, indicative targets, and adjustors for at least a 12-month period from the Board date of the program approval or review as indicated above.
+indicative targets, and adjustors for at least a 12-month period from the Board date of the program approval or review as indicated above.
 Similarly, the structural benchmark table should cover measures over at least a 12-month period, clearly indicating the reviews that individual benchmarks are linked to and/or the dates for their implementation.
-The Decision attached to the staff report should specify all PCs and review/availability dates, normally over the next 12 months from the Board date of the program approval of the arrangement, and subsequent disbursements will be conditional on observance of the PC and a program review that confirms satisfactory progress in implementing the economic program.
+The Decision attached to the staff report should specify all PCs and review/availability dates, normally over the next 12 months from the Board date of the program approval/review.
+The first disbursement is made available upon approval of the arrangement, and subsequent disbursements will be conditional on observance of the PC and a program review that confirms satisfactory progress in implementing the economic program.

-79. Disbursements and reviews under a standard three-year ECF arrangement are normally both semi-annual, implying typically seven scheduled disbursements and six reviews (and thus six test dates with PCs).
+81. Disbursements and reviews under a standard three-year ECF arrangement are normally both semi-annual, implying typically seven scheduled disbursements and six reviews (and thus six test dates with PCs).
 When designing the schedule of test dates, careful consideration should be given to alignment with the country's budget cycle and the requirement that reviews be scheduled no more than six months apart.
 Beyond this requirement, there is flexibility in setting the specific review dates and test dates if warranted by country specific circumstances.
 Deviations from the six-monthly schedule (i.e., more frequent reviews) can be considered, for example, to align monitoring with national budget/reporting cycles.
 In cases where the arrangement is approved well before the first test date, e.g., four months or earlier, there may be only six disbursements and five reviews, given the time lag involved in monitoring performance criteria and preparing documentation for reviews.
 In principle, reviews and disbursements could be both more frequent, for instance in the context of significant short-term volatility and/or uncertainty.
 It is also possible to shift between semi-annual and higher frequencies of phasing during the course of an arrangement, for example, following changes in volatility and/or uncertainty.
 Such shifts could also be scheduled at the time of approval of a new ECF arrangement if warranted based on the projected risk profile over time or other country circumstances.

-80. The test dates for PCs must be set such that all scheduled disbursements can take place before the end of the arrangement, taking into account reporting lags and preparation and circulation periods for staff reports.
+82. The test dates for PCs must be set such that all scheduled disbursements can take place before the end of the arrangement, taking into account reporting lags and preparation and circulation periods for staff reports.
 Similarly, the availability dates for disbursements should be set such that all data needed to confirm observance of PCs at the related test dates would have become available.
 Availability dates are specified in the Arrangement text and subsequent Decisions, and are summarized in the staff report table on the schedule of disbursements.
-Reviews cannot be completed prior to the applicable availability date.66
+Reviews cannot be completed prior to the applicable availability date.69

-81. The program period supported by an ECF arrangement would typically start somewhat before the Board approves the ECF arrangement,67 and three to six months before the first test date under semiannual monitoring.
+83. The program period supported by an ECF arrangement would typically start somewhat before the Board approves the ECF arrangement,70 and three to six months before the first test date under semiannual monitoring.
 The program period should normally not start more than three months prior to the Board meeting, and in any case not before the authorities and staff have discussed the parameters of the program.